KSHSAA replaces long-standing transgender athlete policy to comply with new law

 TOPEKA, Kan.
 (KSNW) — This week, the Kansas State High School Activities Association (KSHSAA) replaced its long-standing policy on transgender athletes in order to comply with House Bill 2238, which was passed into law earlier this month.

-“We have a very good leadership team here at the office as well as elected leaders on the board that we rely on should we have to make additional interpretations,” KSHSAA Executive Director Bill Faflick said.
+“We have a very good leadership team here at the office as well as elected leaders on the board that we rely on should we have to make additional interpretations,” Bill Faflick, KSHSAA executive director, said.

 According to KSHSAA’s former policy, updated in April 2015, transgender athletes who wished to participate in sports consistent with their gender identity were considered by schools and the KSHSAA Executive Board on a case-by-case basis.